 First opened in 1912, Fenway Park is a historic icon in the baseball world, as well as in the city of Boston.
 The stadium is located on the shore of the Charles River in the Fenway-Kenmore neighborhood.
 Getting there is easiest if you hire a Boston charter bus company.

-Attending an game or event at Fenway Park is a unique experience.
+Attending a game or event at Fenway Park is a unique experience.
 The stadium holds more than 37,000 seats, so expect crowds and traffic.
 To get to the stadium safely and with minimal hassle, renting a Boston charter bus is the best option.
-We offer a variety of buses to suit groups of all sizes: coach buses for large corporate gatherings, mini coaches for your executive team, mini buses for bachelor/bachelorette parties, and school buses for class field trips.
+We offer a variety of buses to suit groups of all sizes: coach buses for large corporate gatherings, mini coaches for your executive team, minibuses for bachelor/bachelorette parties, and school buses for class field trips.